 Instructions

-- Add ¼ cup oil (any flavorless oil or olive oil), ¼ cup lemon juice, 1 grated onions, 3 cloves crushed garlic, ½ teaspoon saffron crushed in your fingers and bloomed/steeped in 1 tablespoon of hot water, salt, and pepper.
+Add 1/4 cup oil (any flavorless oil or olive oil), 1/4 cup lemon juice, 1 grated onions, 3 cloves crushed garlic, 1/2 teaspoon saffron ground and bloomed/steeped in 1 tablespoon of hot water, salt, and pepper.
 Marinate for a minimum of 2 hours and up to overnight.

 I would suggest tweaking the order that you add the ingredients.